haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 A benchmarking study of HADDOCK3 on a nanobody-antigen system has been published in [biorxiv](./){:target="_blank"}.
 Please refer to this publication for more information on the performance of HADDOCK3 on nanobody-antigen systems.
 If you use HADDOCK in your nanobody-focused research, please cite this publication.

 If you want to ask questions and receive feedback don't hesitate to contact us at the [Bioexcel HADDOCK forum][link-forum].

+Another use case for nanobody antigen docking is the [HADDOCK nanobody-antigen example](https://github.com/haddocking/haddock3/tree/main/examples/docking-nanobody-antigen){:target="_blank"} in the HADDOCK3 GitHub repository, which contains similar workflows applied to a different system.

 <!-- Links -->
 [haddock3antibody-epitope]: https://www.bonvinlab.org/education/HADDOCK3/HADDOCK3-antibody-antigen/#antigen-scenario-2-nmr-mapped-epitope-information "HADDOCK3 antibody-antigen tutorial"